FAC-73/kay-davis-portfolio/README.md

 #### Updating HTML content
 HTML & CSS is structured using semantic HTML where possible.
 For accessibility and SEO requirements headers are ordered in hierarchical order, and layout follows established layout best practices.

-Homepage includes an animated, responsive full width + height background image that cycles through up to 6 images infinitely
+Homepage includes an animated, responsive full width + height background image that loops through up to 6 images.

+Portfolio page uses the Bootstrap grid system and can be segmented by a H1 header between groupings of images to denote date ranges.

 #### Homepage animated background
-Homepage includes an animated, responsive full width + height background image that cycles through up to 6 images infinitely
+Homepage includes an animated, responsive full width + height background image that loops through up to 6 images.

 1. Add new images using the animation.css stylesheet